 Is Voting at Home Secure?
 Yes.
 Here’s How it Works:

 - You’ll request your ballot and verify your identity via a secure website run by the Virginia Department of Elections.
 Your request will be routed to our office and one of our sworn registrars will do further verification checks and approve the request, marking you as having requested a ballot.
 Then the absentee voting team will prepare your ballot for mailing and ensure that everything you need is included.

 - Once you receive your ballot, you’ll mark it in private, then have someone witness* that it was you that did it (they don’t watch you vote, just verify it was you that voted), and mail it back to us via U.S. mail, or drop it off at our office or an early voting site.
-Pending legislation may allow additional drop-off sites, this page will be updated as additional options become available.

 *You may disregard the witness requirement if you believe you may not safely have a witness present while completing your ballot.

 - Once we receive the ballot back, we’ll check it in and mark it as returned, and turn it over to the Central Absentee Precinct for processing.

 - You’ll be able to check the status of your ballot (applied, approved, received, etc.) via the Virginia Department of Elections Citizen Portal.